zoubohao/DenoisingDiffusionProbabilityModel-ddpm-/README.md

 # DenoisingDiffusionProbabilityModel
 This may be the simplest implement of DDPM.
-I trained with CIFAR-10 dataset.<br>
+I trained with CIFAR-10 dataset.
+The link of pretrain weights, which trained on CIFAR-10 are in the Issue 2. <br>
 <br>
 **HOW TO RUN**
 * 1. You can run Main.py to train the UNet on CIFAR-10 dataset.
 After training, you can set the parameters in the model config to see the amazing process of DDPM.